 Enter your credit card balance, interest rate, and monthly payment.
 Then, choose whether you want to pay off with minimum payments, fixed payments, or by a certain date.
 The list accommodates up to 8 credit cards.
 If you choose the minimum-only payment option, the result tells you how long it will take to pay off your credit cards and how much interest and principal you will ultimately pay.

-The fixed payment option details how much long it will take to pay off your debt based on a fixed payment you enter.
+The fixed payment option details how much longer it will take to pay off your debt based on a fixed payment you enter.
 If you enter a debt-free deadline, the credit card pay off calculator lets you know how much you have to pay each month to meet that timeline.
 The fixed payment and debt-free deadline options create a detailed repayment plan.

 Bankrate.com’s simple credit card calculator lets you quickly get the repayment period for once credit card.
 Enter your credit card balance and interest rate.
 You can enter your monthly payment amount to learn when you can be debt free or enter a debt-free time period for the monthly payment necessary to pay off your debt by that time.